tslocke/hobocookbook/manual/dryml-guide.markdown

 Be careful with the two different uses of colon in DRYML.
 A trailing colon as in `<foo:>` indicates a parameter tag, whereas a colon joining two names as in `<view:title/>` indicates a change of context.

 When the tag ends, the context is set back to what it was.
 In the case of `<view/>` which is a self-closing tag familiar from XML, that happens immediately.
-The `<l>` tag is more interesting.
+The `<l:author>` tag is more interesting.
 We set the context to be the author, so that the link goes to the right place.
-Inside the `<l>` that context remains in place so we just need `<view:name/>` in order to display the author's name.
+Inside the `<l:author>` that context remains in place so we just need `<view:name/>` in order to display the author's name.

 ## `with` and `field` attributes

 The `with` attribute is a special DRYML attribute that sets the context to be the result of any Ruby expression before the tag is called.
 In DRYML any attribute value that starts with '&' is interpreted as a Ruby expression.
-Here's the same example as above using only the with attribute:
+Here's the same example as above using only the `with` attribute:

     <page>
       <content:>
-        <h2><view with="@blog_post.title"/></h2>
+        <h2><view with="&@blog_post.title"/></h2>
         <div class="details">
           Published by <l with="&@blog_post.author"><view with="&this.name"/></l>
           on <view with="&@blog_post.published-at"/>.